Thursday, September 13, 2012

 Put 2 teaspoons of canola in a large non-stick skillet and heat pan over medium-high heat, swirling to coat the pan with the oil.
 Add 2 tilapia fillets to pan and season with salt and freshly ground black pepper.
 Cook fillets 2 minutes on each side until fish flakes easily when tested with a fork.
 Remove fish from pan and keep warm.
 Repeat the process with remaining 2 teaspoons of oil and remaining 2 fillets.
 Top fish with tomato basil mixture.
 Garnish with a few small basil leaves and serve with lemon wedges.

-This will be shared with Foodie Friday at Rattlebridge Farms, Miz Helen’s Country Kitchen Full Plate Thursday, Foodie Friday at Simple Recipes, Foodtastic Friday at Not Your Ordinary Recipes, Seasonal Sunday at the Tablescaper, and On the Menu Monday at Stone Gable.
+This will be shared with Foodie Friday at Rattlebridge Farms, Miz Helen’s Country Kitchen Full Plate Thursday, Foodie Friday at Simple Recipes, Foodtastic Friday at Not Your Ordinary Recipes, Seasonal Sunday at the Tablescaper, On the Menu Monday at Stone Gable, and Food on Friday at Carole's Chatter.